 If your kids are older, get them involved!
 If a birthday or Christmas is coming up it’s an easy way to let them know you need to make space for new things (can be done before or after the event!).
 I’ll ask them to pick out a few toys that they don’t play with anymore.
 They can usually find at least a few things to donate without me saying anything!

-If your kids are younger it can be best to do this when your kids are away.
+If your kids are younger, it can be best to choose things to get rid of when your kids are away.
 That way they won’t decide the stuffed animal they haven’t played with in a year all of sudden becomes their best friend!

 If you’re not sure where to start, here’s one of my best tricks.
 Fill a box or bag with items you haven’t seen your child play with in a while and put it in a separate room.
 If a few months go by and they haven’t asked for them, then you know they won’t miss them if they get permanently donated!